Nicholas Winton: Second World War

-Following the outbreak of World War II, Winton declined to be conscripted into the British Army, applying successfully for registration as a conscientious objector, and later served with the Red Cross.
+Following the outbreak of the Second World War, Winton initially declined to be conscripted into the British Army, applying successfully for registration as a conscientious objector.
+He served with an Air Raid Precautions section and a British Red Cross ambulance unit.

 In 1940, he rescinded his objections and joined the Royal Air Force, Administrative and Special Duties Branch.
 Initially he was an aircraftman, rising to sergeant and on 22 June 1944 he was commissioned as an acting pilot officer on probation.
 On 17 August 1944, he was promoted to pilot officer on probation.

-He was promoted to the rank of war substantive flying officer on 17 February 1945, staying in the Air Force after the war.
+He was promoted to the war substantive rank of flying officer on 17 February 1945, staying in the Air Force after the war.
 He relinquished his commission on 19 May 1954, retaining the honorary rank of flight lieutenant.

-Post-War
+Postwar

 Winton visiting Prague in October 2007.

 Family life

 Following the war, Winton worked for the International Refugee Organization and then the International Bank for Reconstruction and Development in Paris, where he met Grete Gjelstrup, a Danish secretary and accountant's daughter.
-They married in her hometown of Vejle on 31 October 1948.
+They married in her hometown of Vejle, Denmark, on 31 October 1948.

 They had three children: two sons, named Nicholas Jr. and Robin, and a daughter named Barbara.
 Their younger son Robin had Down's syndrome.
 The family insisted that Robin would stay with them rather than go to a residential home as was the norm at the time.
 Robin's death from meningitis on the day before his sixth birthday affected Winton greatly and he founded a local support organisation which became Maidenhead Mencap.
 Winton stood, unsuccessfully, for the town council in 1954; he later found work in the finance departments of various companies.